-Modular sofas, micro insurance, lunchboxes as a service and an electric delivery tricycle were just a few of the innovations featured in last weeks ThinkDif conference.
-Here are seven circular economy companies I'll be watching.
+Modular sofas, micro insurance, lunchboxes as a service, and an electric delivery tricycle were just a few of the innovations featured in last week's ThinkDif conference.
+Here are a few circular economy companies I'll be watching.

 Sofa For Life: Modular furniture